 Educators as professionals are engaged in work that is varied in character involving consistent exercise of discretion and independent judgment in its performance.
-The primary intent of TRI is to improve the quality of educational services available for students through the performance of compensated additional responsibilities provided by certificated staff.
+The primary intent of TRI is to improve the quality of educational services available for students through the performance of compensated enrichment activities and provided by certificated staff.
 These TRI responsibilities will go beyond those levels possible within the basic education programs as funded by the state legislature.
 The legislature's enactment of RCW 28A.400.200 authorizes the District to participate in supplemental contract payments of salaries and benefits to employees who meet certain specific provisions:

 - a.
-The payment is not for services included in the mandatory daily average hours of instruction offered students within the 180 day school year as is required and funded by the Basic Education Act (RCW 28A.150.220), or within any state funded in-service or Learning Improvement Days. - b.
-The supplemental contracts will normally be for one year and not subject to the continuing contract provisions (RCW 28A.405.240).
+The payment is not for services included in the mandatory daily average hours of instruction offered students within the 180-day school year as is required and funded by the Basic Education Act (RCW 28A.150.220), or within any state funded in-service or Learning Improvement Days. - b.
+The supplemental contracts will normally be for one year and not subject to the continuing contract provisions (RCW 28A.405.240). - c.
+The supplemental contracts will only be for enrichment activities identified in RCW 28A.150.276